nongpok/technical-paper/README.md

 ## Features
--Asynchronous Communications Protocol
+- Asynchronous Communications Protocol
--Message Encryption
+- Message Encryption
--Message storage, retrieval, and deletion
+- Message storage, retrieval, and deletion
--Permissions for users and software
+- Permissions for users and software
--System decoupling
+- System decoupling
--Data error reduction
+- Data error reduction
--Cloud-based or on-premises installation
+- Cloud-based or on-premises installation

 ## Why Message Queues are used?